mlcommons/croissant/docs/howto/enumerations.md

 have an associated **semantic meaning**.

 **Note**
-While enumerations may be used to define [classes](/definitions/classes) or [labels](/definitions/labels), they don't mecessarily share the same meaning, check the definitions.
+While enumerations may be used to define [classes](/definitions/classes) or [labels](/definitions/labels), they don't necessarily share the same meaning, check the definitions.

 Although often being of `dataType` [`sc:Text`](http://schema.org/Text), enumerations can also be of other `dataType`s (e.g. `sc:Integer`).